Regular procedure

 Legal assistance

 Article 23 of the Belgian Constitution determines that the right to a life in dignity implies for every person inter alia the right to legal assistance.
-The Aliens Act guarantees free legal assistance by a lawyer to all asylum seekers, at every stage (first instance, appeal, cassation) of the procedure and in all types of procedures (regular, accelerated, admissibility, appeal in full jurisdiction, annulment and suspension), with the exception of the Immigration Office stage.[91]
-The Reception Act also guarantees asylum seekers efficient access to legal aid during the first and the second instance procedure, as envisaged by the Judicial Code.[92]
+The Aliens Act guarantees free legal assistance by a lawyer to all asylum seekers, at every stage (first instance, appeal, cassation) of the procedure and in all types of procedures (regular, accelerated, admissibility, appeal in full jurisdiction, annulment and suspension).
+However, during the Immigration Office interview the lawyer cannot be present.
+The Reception Act also guarantees asylum seekers efficient access to legal aid during the first and the second instance procedure, as envisaged by the Judicial Code.[87]

 The asylum procedure itself is free of charge.
-Regarding the lawyer honorarium and costs, asylum seekers are legally entitled to free judicial assistance, but some prefer to pay anyway.
+Regarding the lawyer honorarium and costs, asylum seekers are legally entitled to free judicial assistance.

 First-line legal assistance